In the following guide I explain how to disassemble a MacBook Pro 15″ (Mid 2010) in order to remove and replace the keyboard.

 Remove ten screws securing the bottom cover.

-Separate the bottom cover from the notebook and remove it.
+Separate the bottom cover and remove it.

 - Memory modules.